-Clothing that you wore prior to ostomy surgery can generally be worn following surgery.
+The style of clothing you wore prior to ostomy surgery can generally be worn following surgery.
 Some men may prefer suspenders as opposed to a belt; some people find it more comfortable to wear pants with pleats.
 A full, fairly snug under pant is generally recommended to give support to the pouching system and create a smooth line under clothing.
 Snug-fitting clothing can be worn without fear of harming the stoma or interfering with stoma functioning.